halzade/exponential-idle-lemmas/README.md

     16:11:22 INFO Lemma5:23 - Maximum value for c7 = 78
     16:11:22 INFO Lemma5:23 - Maximum value for c8 = 83

-Run main methods at `Lamma6` and `Lemma7` to find their perfect solutions
+Run main methods at `Lamma6` and `Lemma7` to find their perfect partial solutions.